Updated June 12, 2023

 Introduction to Python xrange

-Python xrange function is an inbuilt function of python 2.
-It is no longer available in python 3.
-It is a repeated function of the range in python.
+Python xrange function is an inbuilt function of Python 2.
+It is no longer available in Python 3.
+It is a repeated function of the range in Python.
 The range function returns the list, while the xrange function returns the object instead of a list.
 XRange function works in a very similar way as a range function.
 It returns the list of values having the same syntax as the range function.
 If we want to generate the list of numbers, then we can use the xrange function and print those values using for loop.

-How Python xrange Works?
+How does Python xrange Works?

 a = xrange(start, stop, step)

 a = range(10) x = xrange(10) print(type(a)) print(type(x))

-As you can see, we have range function and xrange function, and in both functions, we have passed only a single parameter.
-If we check the type of both functions, the range function returns as a list, and xrange returns xrange object.
+As you can see, we have a range function and xrange function, and in both functions, we have passed only a single parameter.
+If we check the type of both functions, the range function returns as a list, and xrange returns the xrange object.

 a = range(10) x = xrange(10) print(a) print(x)

 Examples of Python xrange

-Examples of python xrange are given below:
+Examples of Python xrange are given below:

-for i in xrange(7):
+for i in xrange(7): print(i)

 In the above program, we have created an xrange inside the loop.
-We haven’t specified any start value, so it will take 0 as a default starting value, and the increment value will be 1 as default as we haven’t specified step also.
-So 7 will be treated as an index.
-As we can see from the output list, starting from 0 and ending at 6.
+We haven’t specified any start value, so that it will take 0 as a default starting value, and the increment value will be 1 as default as we haven’t specified the step.
+So 7 will be treated as an index, as we can see from the output list, starting from 0 and ending at 6.
 Value is index position 7 only.
 So the end value ends – 1.
 Step argument cannot take 0 or any floating-point value.
 0,1,2,…,end – 1 => 0,1,2,3,4

-for i in xrange(2,8):
+for i in xrange(2,8): print(i)

 start, start+1, start+2,…….,end-1 =>

-for i in xrange(2,10,2):
+for i in xrange(2,10,2): print(i)

 Using Floating Values in Range Function

-for i in xrange(1,10.5,2):
+for i in xrange(1,10.5,2): print(i)

 Reversing Range Function

-for i in xrange(4,-10,-2):
+for i in xrange(4,-10,-2): print(i)

-In the above program, we have used 4 as a start, end value as -10.
-So range function will only iterate till value 10 and step is -2.
+In the above program, we have used 4 as a start and end value as -10.
+So range function will only iterate till the value is 10, and the step is -2.
 So it will be like 0, 0 (+) -2, 0 + (2)*-2, 0 + (2)*-3 …